Diego Carrasco (footballer)

-Diego Andrés Carrasco Muñoz (born May 25, 1995) is a Chilean footballer who currently plays for club Coquimbo Unido as a central defender or left-back.
+Diego Andrés Carrasco Muñoz (born May 25, 1995) is a Chilean footballer who currently plays for Deportes Concepción.
+He can operate as a central defender or left-back.

 Career

-Coquimbo Unido

 On 13 July 2013, Carrasco made his professional debut at the age of 18 years in a match from 2013–14 Copa Chile against Deportes Copiapó, playing ninety minutes.
 He always played along with the pirate team at the Primera B, the second highest level of Chilean football.

 On 2018 season, he became team captain and Coquimbo Unido became Primera B's champion getting the promotion to Primera División after defeating Deportes Puerto Montt.
 So this way, Carrasco earned his first professional title.

-Universidad de Chile

-On 3 January 2019, he joined Universidad de Chile on a deal for three years.
+On 3 January 2019, Carrasco signed with Universidad de Chile on a deal for three years.

-Return to Coquimbo Unido

-He signed with Coquimbo Unido for the 2023 season.
+Carrasco returned to Coquimbo Unido for the 2023 season.
+In 2024, he signed with Deportes Copiapó.

+In 2025, Carrasco signed with Deportes Concepción.